klippies7/ColibriChallenge/README.md

 - Production
   - The metadata for DLT tables and DLT Expectations are loaded.
 Normally they would be files delivered from the repo.
+  - Execute the Production workload for Silver Tier (DLT pipeline)
+  - Execute the Production workload for the Gold Tier (notebook)
 - Testing
   - The Job executes just the following:
     - Load bespoke test file